Pink, purple, green – oh my. So many smoothie pops to try!

 berry delish – with kale

 Equal parts kale leaves and frozen blueberries.
 Cover with water and blend until smooth.
 Add a handful of frozen pineapple and ripe banana (or half).
-Optional to add a touch of maple syrup to increase the sweetness factor.
+Optional to add a touch of maple syrup or a couple madjool dates to increase the sweetness factor.
 Blend again with all ingredients until well incorporated, add more water if needed.

 dreamy green – with spinach & basil

 Frozen pineapple or mango, spinach, slice of lemon with peel, (optional) a few leafs of fresh basil.
-A tablespoon or two of maple syrup for sweetness.
+A few tablespoons of maple syrup for added sweetness.
 Cover 3/4 of contents with water and blend well.

 Do not let the color intimidate you, this flavor is a crowd favorite especially with kids!
 The lemon wedge may sound a little strange but it adds great flavor and a huge nutrient boost.